schlagert/syslog/README.md

 * `{use_rfc5424_bom, boolean()}`

   Specifies whether the RFC5424 protocol backend should include the UTF-8 BOM in the message part of a Syslog packet.
-Default is `false'.
+Default is `false`.

 * `{dest_host, inet:ip_address() | inet:hostname()}`